NXP/harpoon-apps/README.md

 Harpoon offers customers an environment for developing real-time demanding applications leveraging the higher performance of the Cortex-A cores (ARMv8-A) compared to the Cortex-M cores (ARMv7-M) traditionally used for RTOS based applications.

-The reference applications embedded in this repository may run on several jailhouse guest RTOS (e.g.: Zephyr, FreeRTOS) leveraging the existing NXP RTOS development environment – MCUXpresso.
+The reference applications embedded in this repository may run on several jailhouse guest RTOS (e.g.: FreeRTOS for now, and Zephyr soon) leveraging the existing NXP RTOS development environment – MCUXpresso.

 # Getting Started